Closed Solicitation · DEPARTMENT OF HEALTH AND HUMAN SERVICES

 AI Summary

-The National Cancer Institute (NCI) is inviting small businesses to submit proposals for the SBIR Innovative Concept Award Program for Fiscal Year 2026.
-This program seeks innovative technologies aimed at treating or preventing pediatric and rare cancers, particularly those with a 5-year survival rate below 50%.
-Proposals should outline a clear development path, identify specific cancer types, and include plans for initial proof-of-concept experiments.
-Additionally, awardees will enhance their entrepreneurship skills and develop commercialization strategies.
+The National Cancer Institute (NCI) is inviting small businesses to submit proposals for the Fiscal Year 2026 Small Business Innovation Research (SBIR) Innovative Concept Award Program.
+This program seeks innovative technologies for treating or preventing pediatric and rare cancers, particularly those with a 5-year survival rate below 50%.
+Proposals must outline a clear development path, identify specific cancer types, and include plans for initial proof-of-concept experiments.
+Additionally, awardees will enhance entrepreneurship skills and develop commercialization strategies.

-Preliminary data is not required; however, the ideas should have sound scientific premise either based on the offeror’s own research or literature evidence.
+The National Cancer Institute is soliciting proposals from small business concerns to perform key activities to demonstrate technical feasibility and proof-of-concept for the development of highly innovative and potentially transformative technologies in the following areas: Development of therapeutic or preventative technologies for treatment or prevention of Pediatric Cancers and/or Rare Cancers.
+Development of devices, diagnostic technologies, or digital health tools for treatment, detection, and diagnosis of Pediatric Cancers and/or Rare Cancers.
+For this solicitation rare cancers with a 5-year survival rate of less than 50 % are encouraged and rare cancers would be defined as including all the cancers listed by the NIH Genetics and Rare Diseases Information Center.
+The list can be found here: https://rarediseases.info.nih.gov/search-result?category=Cancer.
+Access the NCI Surveillance, Epidemiology, and End Results Program (SEER) database (https://seer.cancer.gov/) for more information regarding 5-year cancer survival rates.
+Preliminary data is not required; however, the ideas should have sound scientific premise either based on the offerors own research or literature evidence.
 Proposals will need to identify an anticipated product that will be developed and clearly lay out the anticipated development path.
 Proposals will need to clearly identify the clinical problem and cancer type(s) that the proposal will focus on with adequate justification.
 In addition, the offerors should propose experiments to obtain initial de-risking and proof-of-concept data.
 Awards will also include requirements to enhance entrepreneurship skills and to develop or refine a business model and commercialization plan.
+This solicitation is a Concept Award program that could serve as a pipeline for the federal Small Business Innovation Research (SBIR) program.
+Background for the SBIR program can be found in the Small Business Administrations policy directive found here: https://www.sbir.gov/sites/default/files/SBA%20SBIR_STTR_POLICY_DIRECTIVE_May2023.pdf

-NATIONAL CANCER INSTITUTE (NCI) SMALL BUSINESS INNOVATION RESEARCH (SBIR) INNOVATIVE CONCEPT AWARD PROGRAM - FISCAL YEAR 2026 is a federal acquisition solicitation issued by DEPARTMENT OF HEALTH AND HUMAN SERVICES.
+National Cancer Institute (NCI) Small Business Innovation Research (SBIR) Innovative Concept Award Program - Fiscal Year 2026 is a federal acquisition solicitation issued by DEPARTMENT OF HEALTH AND HUMAN SERVICES.
 Review the full description, attachments, and submission requirements on SamSearch before the response deadline.

 SamSearch Platform